 This spring, a trip to the botanical garden reminded me of my unidentified little lily and I took up my research once again.
 I began by letting logic pinpoint the age of my plant.
 The tavern had been built between 1807 and 1809.
 I’d been told by the previous property owner that it had been abandoned by the turn of the century before being burned down around 1930.
 Since no one would have planted a flower in an abandoned garden, I deduced that it had to have been planted in the 1800’s.

-So far, I’ve been able to find little information about my lily or the botanist Morren.
+So far, I’ve been able to find little information about the lily or the botanist Morren.
 I don’t suppose it matters.
 My pretty little flower continues to bloom all the same, whether anyone knows its name or not.
 It’s always one of the first flowers to burst onto the garden scene each May, happy I think, to finally, once again, stand in the sun.